taufeeq-mustafa/AI-driven-Agentic-Document-Processing/README.md

-# 📄 DocMiner: AI-Powered Document Processing
+# 📄 DocMiner: AI-Powered Document Processing Tool

 ## Overview
 DocMiner is a Streamlit-based AI tool that extracts text, summarizes documents, and answers questions using the Groq API.
 It supports PDF, DOCX, and TXT files, making document analysis faster and more efficient. 🚀